Dog Daycare Dangers

 When I took him on his first walk, I noticed he had regressed far worse than when we began our dog training Los Angeles curriculum, sigh.
 How could this be?

 I spoke with the parent, and she informed me he loved his everyday dog daycare and boarding kennel facility.
 Upon further investigation, she informed me he would be picked up and whisked off to a daycare facility (or someone’s home) that had a very nice supervisor but who was clueless to ethology, cognitive ethology, and dog training.

 Unfortunately, this is often the case where most daycare facilities (or someone’s home) pander and make it sound great to drop your dog off at a cage-less facility to give them the unstructured, unencumbered, romp with a group of dogs for a few hours or a full day.
-Nothing will unravel a dog’s behavior and training more than this type of daycare free-for-all.
+Nothing will stress a dog out more and unravel a dog’s behavior and training than this type of daycare or dog park free-for-all.

 We always want to set dogs up for success.
 When they are left unsupervised (which is synonymous with being supervised by an unprofessional, uneducated individual in the aforementioned skill sets) you are setting your best friend up for failure.
 Your dog doesn’t have the ability to rationalize or to know what is best for him/her.
-On the other hand, you, the pet parent do.
+On the other hand, a parent does.

-I would no sooner let my 2-year-old son or daughter be surrounded by 20 other hyperactive children of all ages, all with individual physiological and physical health or behavior issues, comprised of unknown, various ontogenies, and personalities, unsupervised or supervised by someone who had no background in education, child psychology, behavior or an accredited teacher, then I would my dog.
+I would no sooner let my 2-year-old son or daughter be surrounded by 20 other hyperactive children of all ages, all with individual physiological, physical, health or behavior issues, comprised of unknown, various ontogenies, and personalities, unsupervised or supervised by someone who had no background in education, child psychology, behavior and not an accredited teacher, then I would my dog.

 This is the first installment in a three-part series of articles called Dog Daycare Problems.